 - Offers a model for conflict prevention, resolution and transformation.

-- Celebrates diversity, coexistence and the power of face-to-face humanity.
+- Celebrates diversity and inclusion, coexistence and the power of face-to-face humanity.

 - Addresses questions of identity, revealing the dangers of negative stereotypes and making assumptions about/creating an “other.”